dpaquette/BugTracker.NET/Blog 6 - Application Style and Layout.md

 [View the commit - Added Bootstrap](https://github.com/dpaquette/BugTracker.NET/commit/9dc3c6f5cb598d40aeea30bd0938b65c7f3180db)

 Now that we have Bootstrap available, we need to decide where to start.
 In a typical production web application, we could easily identify the most visited pages by checking the web server log files.
-The most visted pages are a good place to start as they would have the highest potential positive impact.
+The most visited pages are a good place to start as they would have the highest potential positive impact.
 In the case of BugTracker, we don't have access to web server logs.
 Luckily, it is pretty easy to make an educated guess at the which are the most visited pages:
 - Login
 - Bugs List
 - View/Edit Bug